-Innerspring models are typically broken in relatively quickly.
+Innerspring beds are typically broken in relatively quickly.
 The springs are naturally designed to adjust to your weight, and the pillow top section above them isn’t overly thick or firm.
 You may find comfort your first night, though it could take up to four weeks.

 One thing to keep in mind with these beds is that the springs can degrade more quickly than high-density memory foam.
 Because of this, remember to rotate your mattress from head to foot every three to six months.

 There’s some variation in the time periods of latex.
 It may depend on whether the latex is natural or synthetic and whether the product is pure latex or a hybrid.